SimBil91/FlatBuddy/README.md

 FlatBuddy changed to TravelBuddy.
 A 3D printed speech enabled companion based on a Raspberry PI 3 you can take e.g. in your car.

-The system is based on ROS and makes use of open source APIs for:
+The system is based on low-cost hardware and makes use of open source APIs for:
 - Weather (pywapi),
 - Knowledge (wolframalpha),
 - Speech Recognition,